A place for experiments and projects which are unfinished or use obsolete tools / technology, most were made before 2010.

 1k Windows demo with OpenGL and MIDI sound done in C mainly as an experiment / first foray into sizecoding, the scene featured a rotating star / pentagram.
 Looking back it could have been way better with a bit more design by using darker colors but i wasn't too serious about it anyway.

 The first screenshot is an unreleased Opera 9 widget of a JS Chip 8 emulator which was also ported to GP2X.
-The second screenshot was a first foray with ThreeJS and particles to extrude 2d bitmaps and make 3d fake voxels models for lowfi game worlds (front + side lowres bitmap = fake voxels).
+The second screenshot was a first foray with ThreeJS and particles to extrude 2d bitmaps and make 3d fake voxels models for lowfi game worlds (front + side lowres bitmap = fake voxels; the idea was based on the furball 3D engine).
 The pool game was made in Irrlicht with ODE physics library around the same time as BowlOde.
 The pseudo 3d floors screenshot is an AS3 plane deformation tool.

 HTML5 IFS tool which was built to make pseudo engraving artworks through the combination of multiple IFS fractals with affine transforms and JS / GLSL post processing, never used it as it was less flexible than code.